asmazovec/asmazovec/README.md

 I hold a bachelor's degree in Software Engineering (2019-2023), and am currently pursuing a master's degree in Software Product Line Engineering.
 My next goals?
 Doctoral studies and mastering Go!

+## 🌱 What I'm Learning

+I'm currently diving deep into:

+- Authorization and Authentication protocols: OAuth2.0, JWT, OIDC
+- Go development for web services
+- Microservice architecture and patterns

 ## 🌟 Let's Connect!

 Feel free to explore my repositories and don't hesitate to reach out if you want to collaborate, chat about tech, or discuss the wonders of Go.
 Happy coding!